rails/rails/guides/source/getting_started.md

 posts GET    /posts(.:format)          posts#index
 ```

-And an action for that route inside the `PostsController` in the `app/controllers/posts_controller.rb` file:
+Add the corresponding `index` action for that route inside the `PostsController` in the `app/controllers/posts_controller.rb` file:

 ```ruby
 def index